rishiraj/random/efficient_rag.md

 - **Efficient Processing**: Indexify's pipeline enables RAG systems to better process mixed context texts by intelligently restructuring the text and performing enhanced chunking.
 The topic-coherent segments and information-dense chunks allow for more resource-efficient processing, saving computer resources and tokens.

-- **Improved Accuracy**: The combination of intelligent text restructuring, enhanced chunking, and state-of-the-art embedding creation using Snowflake's Arctic model significantly improves the accuracy of RAG systems.
-By retrieving the most relevant chunks for a given query, the LLMs can generate more contextually appropriate and precise responses, enhancing the output's overall quality.
+- **Improved Accuracy**: By retrieving the most relevant chunks for a given query, the LLMs can generate more contextually appropriate and precise responses, enhancing the output's overall quality.

 - **Scalability**: Indexify's pipeline is designed to handle large mixed-context texts effectively.
 With the Gemini 1.5 Flash LLM's 2M context length and the efficient chunking algorithm, our solution can scale to process extensive documents and datasets, making it suitable for any project.